KwangHoonAn/Batch-Normalization-Study/README.md

 In perspective of neural network learning porcess, input from earlier layers will keep chainging during training by different input data distribution ( Internal Covariate shift ).
 This will make next layers to adopt earlier layers distribution, which means **next layers will suffer from Internal Covariate shift**.

+### Mathematical term explanation
+Other parts are very tedious, calculate mean and variance of each batch.
+Gamma, beta are trainable parameters these two parameters help layers distribution to have non-zero mean(centering in non-zero), epsilon is needed to avoid zero denominator case

 ### Regularization effect

 Inputs within mini-batch will be scaled by batch normalization.
 In other words, mini batch inputs will no longer keep **whole data distribution** by being scaled by **mini batch mean and variance**.
 We can consider as **noise is added to the inputs**.
 This will play a role similar to dropout